mdn/content/files/en-us/learn_web_development/extensions/async_js/sequencing_animations/index.md

 ---
-title: Sequencing animations
+title: "Challenge: Sequencing animations"
-slug: Learn/JavaScript/Asynchronous/Sequencing_animations
+slug: Learn_web_development/Extensions/Async_JS/Sequencing_animations
 page-type: learn-module-assessment
 ---

-{{LearnSidebar}}{{PreviousMenu("Learn/JavaScript/Asynchronous/Introducing_workers", "Learn/JavaScript/Asynchronous")}}
+{{LearnSidebar}}

+{{PreviousMenu("Learn_web_development/Extensions/Async_JS/Introducing_workers", "Learn_web_development/Extensions/Async_JS")}}

-In this assessment you'll update a page to play a series of animations in a sequence.
-To do this you'll use some of the techniques we learned in the [How to use Promises](/en-US/docs/Learn/JavaScript/Asynchronous/Promises) article.
+In this challenge you'll update a page to play a series of animations in a sequence.
+To do this you'll use some of the techniques we learned in the [How to use Promises](/en-US/docs/Learn_web_development/Extensions/Async_JS/Promises) article.

 <table>
   <tbody>